 In the other case, the spikes of the broken bone may pierce the skin and other tissues from the inside and lay a communication path.

-Why Is It Important to Recognize Open Fractures?
+Why is it Important to Recognize Open Fractures?

 All open injuries, whether a prick or bigger wound, by all means, are surgical emergencies in contrast to closed where only a few are surgical emergencies and can be managed for some time just by splinting.
-After providing primary splintage, these patients should be rushed to nearby trauma center/ hospital where proper management can be done.

-Open fractures are serious injuries to deal despite the advances made in fracture care and the prevention of and management of infection.
+Open fractures are serious injuries to deal with despite the advances made in fracture care and the prevention of and management of infection.

 Classification of Open Fractures

 Classification of open fractures aims to put them into increasing grades of severity.
-Open fracture, in general, takes a longer time to unite than closed fractures

 Type I